Defense Lawyer For Aggravated Possession of Drugs in Columbus, Ohio

 The USC also accounts for the fact that drugs can come into Ohio from different countries, typically the result of many people working in drug transactions.
 As such, the Act stipulates that an individual can be charged with a federal drug offense even when they are in Ohio.
 The United States Drug Enforcement Administration (DEA) posts the complete Act, including offenses and penalties for federal drug possession crimes on its website.

-Defenses to Drug Possession in Ohio
+Defenses to Drug Possession Charges in Ohio

 A criminal defense lawyer in your area will review the drug possession case, along with the police report and other evidence to identify possible defenses.
 Possible defenses against a drug possession charge include: